MarcoPolo/hackmd-notes/cell-level-dissemination.md

 ## Next steps

 - Specify the getBlobs V3 api that supports returning partial blobs.
-- Implement the Partial Messsage Extension in Rust libp2p. (in progress)
+- Implement the Partial Message Extension in Rust libp2p. (in progress)
 - Specify the partial message encoding of DataColumnSidecars.
 - Integrate into CL clients.
 - Deploy on testnets